tendence/faster_rcnn/README.md

-An impleament of faster rcnn by pure PyTorch
+An implementation of faster rcnn by pure PyTorch

 Most of the codes come from the  [ya_mxdet](https://github.com/linmx0130/ya_mxdet) since Gluon and PyTorch look like twins.